ptachukf/ev-data/README.md

 ## Change Requests

-Please file an issue if you have a change request or reach out to hello@kilowatt.love
+Please file an issue if you have a change request or reach out to hello@kilowattcharging.com

 ## Contributing

 The data is managed by Kilowatt via the Contentful CMS and is regularly updated.
 However we are always looking for people who want to contribute to the project!
-Feel free to contact hello@kilowatt.love in this case!
+Feel free to contact hello@kilowattcharging.com in this case!

 ## Updating the data